 - If pre-baking, bake at 425°F for 12-18 minutes, or until golden brown.Of course, pre-baked with a wash on top of the crust is best, but when I'm in a rush (like all the time) I do none of it and just deal with things not being perfect.
 Our last pumpkin pie crust didn't stick to the pie plate much at all even without pre-baking.

 Nutritional information is provided as a courtesy and is merely an approximation.
 Optional ingredients are not included and when there is an alternative, the primary ingredient is typically used.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts since they have been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 The above nutrition facts are estimates only.
 Please read my Nutrition Disclaimer here.

-In the meantime, I hope this easy pie crust recipe helps you make whole grain pie crusts with more ease.
+I hope this easy pie crust recipe helps you make whole grain pie crusts with more ease.

 And make sure to check out Joy of Cooking.
 I have learned a TON from this book.
 It's one of those "keeper" cookbooks.

 If you try this crust, I would love to hear what you think!